apple/swift-internals/api-design-guidelines/index.md

   {:.good}
   {{enddetail}}

+### Be Grammatical

 * Prefer to
-  **name methods and functions so that, when used, they form English phrases** having the intended semantics.
+  **name methods and functions so that, when used, they form grammatical English phrases** having the intended semantics.
 For example:
   {:#methods-and-functions-read-as-phrases}

   ~~~swift
   ############## TODO: NEED EXAMPLES HERE ##############
   ~~~

-### Be Grammatical

 * Uses of **functions and methods with side-effects should read as imperative verb phrases**, e.g., `x.reverse()`, `x.sort()`,